nrfconnect/sdk-nrf/samples/nrf9160/agps/README.rst

 	  I: Network registration status: Connected - home network

    .. note::
-      If the credentials on the device are used to connect to nRF Connect for Cloud for the first time, the device will be disconnected, and a :cpp:enumerator:`CLOUD_EVT_DISCONNECTED <cloud_api::CLOUD_EVT_DISCONNECTED>` event will be logged on the terminal.
+      If the credentials on the device are used to connect to nRF Cloud for the first time, the device will be disconnected, and a :cpp:enumerator:`CLOUD_EVT_DISCONNECTED <cloud_api::CLOUD_EVT_DISCONNECTED>` event will be logged on the terminal.
       This happens due to the configuring of the device on the cloud by `AWS IoT Just-in-time-provisioning`_ and the subsequent termination of the connection.
       In general, the devices reconnect automatically.
       However, for the simplicity of the sample, reconnection is not implemented.